 - 7.2.a Postings/Promotions: In regard to job postings, promotion, transfer, and reassignment, qualifications and/or ability will be the primary consideration, with department seniority determinative where employees are equally qualified.
-Qualifications will include the minimum qualifications of education, training and experience as set forth in the job description, as well as job performance, ability, and employment record. - 7.2.b Project Employees: When a regular employee accepts a project position that is outside of the department, the employee serving in this capacity will not lose department seniority, nor continue to accrue seniority in the prior department, while serving in the project position.
-The employee will accrue department seniority in the department of the project position.
+Qualifications will include the minimum qualifications of education, training and experience as set forth in the job description, as well as job performance, ability, and employment record. - 7.2.b Regular with End Date: When a regular employee accepts a regular with end date position that is outside of the department, the employee serving in this capacity will not lose department seniority, nor continue to accrue seniority in the prior department, while serving in the regular with end date position.
+The employee will accrue department seniority in the department of the regular with end date position.
 The employee will continue to accrue County seniority.
 When the employee returns to the former position, the employee's department seniority will begin to accrue from the point at which the employee left the position in the department. - 7.2.c Layoffs: Total County seniority shall determine who is to be laid off within the selected classification, unless there are overriding reasons related to unique and specific qualifications or job specification.
 In the event of two (2) employees having the same County seniority, departmental seniority shall be determinative.
-In the event of two (2) employees having the same departmental seniority, time in job classification shall be determinative.
-In the event of two employees still having the same seniority, ties will be broken by lot within the first week of hire and documented in their personnel file. - 7.2.d Bumping: The employee's qualifications and the ability to adequately perform the unique functions of the job assignment will be the primary consideration when an employee exercises bumping rights to another position, applied in accordance with seniority.
-Ability to adequately perform will be defined as the immediate, clear and full performance on the job, with a minimal period of orientation and no material reduction in the efficiency of the operation or services, as determined by the Employer. - 7.2.e Recall: County seniority shall be the determining factor in identifying which employee is to be recalled when there is more than one employee who is qualified and/or has previously performed in the position.
+In the event of two (2) employees having the same departmental seniority, time in job classification shall be determinative. - 7.2.d Bumping: The employee's qualifications and the ability to adequately perform the unique functions of the job assignment will be the primary consideration when an employee exercises bumping rights to another position, applied in accordance with seniority.
+Ability to adequately perform will be defined as the immediate, clear and full performance on the job, with a minimal period of orientation and no material reduction in the efficiency of the operation or services, as determined by the Employer.

+7.2.e Recall: County seniority shall be the determining factor in identifying which employee is to be recalled when there is more than one employee who is qualified and/or has previously performed in the position.
 In the event that an employee is being recalled, the employee's qualifications and the ability to adequately perform the unique functions of the job assignment will be the primary consideration.